uwescience/DSSG2022_heating_loads/future.md

 ---

 ## Where can you find more?
 This project continues!
 In 2022, look out for our fellow abstracts and presentations at UW's [Learning and Doing Data for Good](https://escience.washington.edu/data-for-good-conference-2022) conference, [AGU's Fall Meeting](https://www.agu.org/Fall-Meeting), and [NeurIPS](https://neurips.cc).
 In addition, several fellows will work ongoingly with the project as part of their theses.
-Finally, you can check out the recording of our team's culminating presentation [here](https://www.youtube.com/watch?v=wrN_2gUAIeo&list=PLA6PlfxWZPLRpUxdZK6UI5AFIkC_WIrm9&index=27) and our code on GitHub, linked in the sidebar.
+Finally, you can view the recording of our team's culminating presentation [here](https://www.youtube.com/watch?v=wrN_2gUAIeo&list=PLA6PlfxWZPLRpUxdZK6UI5AFIkC_WIrm9&index=27) and check out our code on GitHub, linked in the sidebar.

 ## Next Directions
 <img align="right" src="{{ site.url }}{{ site.baseurl }}/assets/img/future.png" width="200">